Bonus content: Cloud bill optimization checklist

 A simple checklist will help you do most of what a dedicated tool can accomplish at no additional cost.
 You can get one delivered to your email here:

-To save and optimize costs in real time, you should use an automated AIOps platform that does the heavy lifting for you.
-CAST AI includes this feature - take a look at our use cases to check if it’s the right fit for you.
+To save and optimize costs in real time, use an automated platform that does the heavy lifting for you.
+CAST AI includes several automation cost optimization features – take a look at our use cases to check if it’s the right fit for you.